 Tyler Craddock | Vice President of Government Affairs

 Tyler serves as director of Legislative Strategies Group, a division of OMG, and brings with him almost 20 years of legislative and lobbying experience on issues impacting regulation and governance of business and trade associations.
 He has held positions in the government, education, business and nonprofit sectors.
 Most recently, he was executive director of the Virginia Manufactured and Modular Housing Association, the trade association representing the state’s factory-built housing industry, and previously served as director of public and government affairs for the Home Building Association of Richmond.
 Tyler also served as director of government affairs for the Virginia Chamber of Commerce and was the legislative aide to former Del.
 Allen W. Dudley (R.-9th District).
-A member of the Virginia Society of Association Executives, he is an adjunct instructor at J. Sargeant Reynolds Community College and serves on the Chesterfield County Community Services Board.
+A member of the Virginia Society of Association Executives, he is an adjunct instructor at J. Sargeant Reynolds Community College and serves on the Chesterfield County Committee on the Future.
 His community service also includes chairing the Board of Trustees at his church.
 A native of Henry County, Tyler is a graduate of Virginia Tech, from which he holds Bachelor of Arts and Master of Arts degrees.
 He is a fan of “Doctor Who,” the “Star Wars” saga and the original “Star Trek” series, and he admits to being an “unabashed fan of schlocky TV.”
 (Search for Sasquatch, anyone?)

 Gretchen Heal | Local Government Affairs Director